Moussa Konaté (footballer)

-Moussa Konaté (born 3 April 1993) is a Senegalese professional footballer who plays as a forward for Championnat National 2 club Bourges and the Senegal national team.
+Moussa Konaté (born 3 April 1993) is a Senegalese professional footballer who plays as a forward for the Senegal national team.

 Career

 Early career

 Moussa Konaté started his career playing for Senegalese second division club ASC Toure Kunda de Mbour, helping them to win promotion to the top division and win the Senegal FA Cup for the 2010 season, which resulted in a 2011 CAF Confederation Cup appearance.
 In spring 2011 Konaté went to Israel for a months trial with Maccabi Tel Aviv.
 He impressed Maccabi's coach Moti Ivanir enough to become Maccabi's first signing for the 2011–12 season.

 Maccabi Tel Aviv

 After signing a two-year contract with the club, Konaté became Maccabi's fifth foreign player in the squad.
 He made his debut playing in the UEFA Europa League second qualifying round against Khazar Lankaran scoring the first goal and assisting the second for Eliran Atar in Maccabi's victory 3–1.